qfg978/bond-risk-premia-yield-curve-regimes/seminar/README.md

 # Bond Risk Premia and the Yield Curve Across Macroeconomic Regimes

 Author: Victor Andersen
-Course: Macroeconomic Models in Financial Markets
-University of Copenhagen, Spring 2026
+Course: Econometric models in financial applications University of Copenhagen, Spring 2026

 This repository contains the code for the seminar paper.